How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 ubuntu-drivers list --gpgpu

 The ubuntu-drivers tool uses Ubuntu-packaged drivers and is usually the safest starting point when Secure Boot is enabled.
-If Secure Boot still blocks the modules on your system, use the troubleshooting section below to enroll a Machine Owner Key (MOK) or temporarily disable Secure Boot during installation.
+If Secure Boot still blocks the modules, enroll a Machine Owner Key (MOK) or temporarily disable Secure Boot during installation.

 Install NVIDIA Drivers from Ubuntu Repositories